zacjszewczyk/zacjszewczyk.github.io/README.md

 ## Usage

-To build a website with FirstCrack, enter the following command:
+To build a website with First Crack, enter the following command:

 ```
 $ ./blog.py